-Rattling your bike over cobbles, past a line of gabled houses reflected in a mirror-smooth canal…Holland's just like you imagined it.
-In the Netherlands' 17th-century Golden Age, Dutch traders established a global economy — and funded a culturally rich society back home.
+Rattling your bike over cobbles, past a line of gabled houses reflected in a mirror-smooth canal…the Netherlands is just like you imagined it.
+In its 17th-century Golden, Dutch traders established a global economy — and funded a culturally rich society back home.
 Tiny Holland may just have the world's densest concentration of great artists, and shows off their works in several world-class museums.
 Be sure to venture beyond Amsterdam — take advantage of the efficient train network, which puts nearly every Dutch destination within an easy day trip.
 Rent a bike and cruise the flat countryside.
 Wherever you roam, look behind its placid exterior, where you'll find a complex mix of modern technology, honored traditions, quaint countryside, outrageous architecture, and no-nonsense, globally minded people.

 At a Glance